kateEmk/ping-pong/ping-pong-server/Readme.md

 # Run tests
 `pytest tests.py`
 # Autodiscovery
-The autodiscovery process for server registration and connection establishment using WebTransport involves the following steps:
+The following stages are part of the autodiscovery procedure for registering servers and establishing connections when utilizing WebTransport:
-1. **Server Registration**.
-Servers register themselves with a centralized or decentralized system, providing metadata about their capabilities, location, or services.
+1. Registration of the server.
+With the help of metadata describing their capabilities, location, or services, servers register themselves with a centralized or decentralized system.
-2. **Discovery Mechanism**.
-Clients request server information from a centralized authority, use decentralized protocols like multicast or peer-to-peer discovery, or query the DNS for server addresses.
+2. Mechanism for Discovery.
+Clients can use decentralized protocols like multicast or peer-to-peer discovery, ask the DNS for server addresses, or request server information from a centralized authority.
-3. **Client Discovery**.
-Clients initiate the autodiscovery process by querying the discovery mechanism to obtain a list of available server endpoints or relevant information.
+3. Client Research.
+The autodiscovery process is started by clients asking the discovery mechanism to get a list of available server endpoints or pertinent data.
-4. **Connection Establishment**.
-Clients use the server information to establish connections with desired servers using the WebTransport protocol, negotiating connection parameters such as security settings and transport characteristics.
+4. Establishing of the Connection.
+In order to connect to the desired servers using the WebTransport protocol, clients use the server information to negotiate connection details including security options and transport characteristics.
-It is important to acknowledge that the implementation specifics and precise steps may vary based on the chosen autodiscovery mechanism and the specific WebTransport library or framework utilized.
+It is crucial to recognize that the implementation details and exact procedures may change depending on the autodiscovery mechanism selected and the particular WebTransport library or framework used.